Jon Fratelli: Codeine Velvet Club (2009–2010)

-Solo career
+Solo career (2011–present)

 Lawler started hinting at a solo career when he set up a new Myspace page, with the track "Bonnie & Clyde" streaming on it.
 It was also noted that he began using the name Jon Fratelli again.
 While discussing the end of Codeine Velvet Club, Lawler confirmed his intentions of going solo, taking the backing musicians with him due to them playing well together.
 Since announcing he is going solo, Lawler has given away some tracks in demo form, including "Dead Street Affair", "She's My Shaker" and "Sometimes You Just Can't Win".
 For live shows in 2011, Lawler announced that Mince Fratelli would be joining him on the tour, sharing drumming duties with Allan James.

-Psycho Jukebox (2010–2011)

 Lawler played some solo shows before heading to Los Angeles in late 2010 to record his debut solo album, Psycho Jukebox with Tony Hoffer, who produced the first Fratellis' album.
 The title is a reference to the Fratellis' song "Nina", which is featured on the "Whistle for the Choir" single.
 During February 2011, Lawler released a free track via his website called "Rhythm Doesn't Make You a Dancer" which was to be on the album, and also gave away a free EP called The Magic Hour EP.
 Lawler stated that these songs couldn't fit on the album but he "still had a lot of time for them".
 The first single from the album was "Santo Domingo" which was released on 28 February 2011.
 The second single, "Baby We're Refugees!", was released on 12 June 2011.
+After embarking on a Scottish tour in March/April 2011, Lawler added two new tracks to Psycho Jukebox, which pushed back the release date to late July 2011.
+He stated during a podcast that he was told that he can no longer add any more tracks to the album, owing to the label's schedule, but added that the tracks he had added and delayed the album for were worth adding to the album.